UK guide • Ongoing costs • Practical advice

 Can you maintain a website yourself?

-DIY works if
+DIY can work if

-• Your site rarely changes
+• The site rarely changes

-• You are comfortable applying updates
+• You are comfortable with updates

-• You have reliable backups
+• You already have reliable backups

 • You can spot issues quickly

-A plan helps if
+A support plan helps if

-• You rely on enquiries or sales
+• The site generates enquiries or sales

-• You have plugins / integrations
+• It uses plugins or integrations

 • You want someone accountable

-• You want small changes handled
+• You want small changes handled properly

 Want maintenance without hassle?

-Ask about maintenance View services
+Ask about maintenance Support service